exadel-inc/esl/src/modules/esl-event-listener/README.md

 `eventName` - Name of the event;

 `eventInit` - An object that specifies characteristics about the event.
-This parameter can be used to everwrite the default behavior of bubbling and being cancelable.
+This parameter can be used to overwrite the default behavior of bubbling and being cancelable.

 ### `EventUtils.descriptors`
 Method of the `EventUtils` interface that gathers descriptors from the passed object.
 See [ESLListenerDescriptorFn](#listenerDescFn).